...

 What Is a Troy Ounce?

-The troy ounce dates back to medieval trade fairs in Troyes, France, becoming the standard for precious metals—gold, silver, platinum—because of its fine-grained accuracy.
-Its key defining points:
+The troy ounce originated at medieval trade fairs in Troyes, France, and was standardized as the unit for precious metals—gold, silver, platinum—due to its finely divided precision.
+Its major distinguishing characteristics:

 • 1 troy ounce (oz t) = 31.1035 grams